KarynaMisnik/Javascript-notes/README.md

 JavaScript is a dynamically typed, loosely typed language, where the type of a variable is determined at runtime and can change.

+JavaScript has two main categories of types:

+📦 Primitive types (immutable, stored by value)
+📦 Objects (mutable, stored by reference)

 ## Naming Convention

 ## Object